huynguyen0909/CallmeQuant.github.io/index.md

 aspire to expand my research and interest in econometrics, machine learning, and forecasting.
 With an earnest willingness to be a part of the financial and forecasting field, I bring my best to even the utmost trivial jobs.

 My favorite would be the one from Richard Feynman.
 These words also play a critical role in constituting my self-learning path and the way I approach old and new knowledge.
-Last but not least
-I hope you enjoy reading as much as I enjoy writing!
+Last but not least I hope you enjoy reading as much as I enjoy writing!

-*"I learned very early the difference between knowing the name of something and knowing something."*
+*"I learned very early the difference between knowing the name of something and knowing something." - Richard Feynman*